Metadata

-Summary of Data in the Atlas
+Metadata - Summary of data in the Atlas

 Geographic Information Systems Data

 Geographic Information Systems (GIS) data consists largely of land mapping and spatial data and is used in a wide variety of fields.
 The lay of the land can affect almost every aspect of life, including an area's culture, government, environment, and commerce, making GIS information important to everyone.
 Fields such as anthropology, medical science, and natural science use GIS to measure and predict the impact of geography on a region.
 By mapping water resources, the Atlas provides spatial information useful to citizens, water management professionals, and scientists alike.
+The following core datasets are processed as part of geospatial analyses, the results of which are presented directly within Atlas components:

 Monitoring and Sampling Data